aarch64-switch-rs/cargo-nx/README.md

 - `-p <path>`, `--path=<path>`: Specifies a path with a crate to build (containing `Cargo.toml`, etc.), since the current directory is used by default otherwise.

-- `-tp <triple>`, `--triple=<triple>`: Specifies the target triple, which is "aarch64-none-elf" by default.
+- `-t <triple>`, `--triple=<triple>`: Specifies the target triple, which is "aarch64-none-elf" by default.

-- `-ctg`, `--use-custom-target`: Notifies the program to not use the default target JSON/linker script, which can be used to use custom ones.
+- `-c`, `--use-custom-target`: Notifies the program to not use the default target JSON/linker script, which can be used to use custom ones.

 - `-v`, `--verbose`: Displays extra information during the build process.